xeniatay/wkrpt400-wanderable-documentation/README.md

 #### Using the Asset Pipeline with Wanderable Site Components

 Wanderable uses a customized strategy for asset precompilation.

 Instead of having a master CSS and JS file (called *manifest* files) across the entire site, we have separate manifest files for individual site components.

 Each site component has:

-    - A layout template, see `views/layouts/`
+    - A layout template in `views/layouts/`
-    - A CSS manifest file, see `app/assets/stylesheets/*-manifest.css`
+    - A CSS manifest file in `app/assets/stylesheets/`
-    - A JS manifest file, see `app/assets/javascripts/*-manifest.js`
+    - A JS manifest file in `app/assets/javascripts/`

 **What are the Wanderable site components?**